AllenInstitute/MapMySections/_pages/overview.markdown

 * **Cell Type Additional Information**: Any other “secret” information we have about cell type specificity based on expert manual annotations in the “Brain Regions Targeted” or anywhere else in the brain.
 This can be blank for most of the genetic tools.
 * **High Importance Tool**: Slot for Yoav, Jonathan, Deepanjali, or anyone else to indicate whether this genetic tool is of high importance.
 Ideally this will include 3-5 genetic tools per person.
 Write you name in this slot if you want to include this.
 Any tool in this category will be included in the challenge as part of the “Test data set”, but may or may not be scored.

-The test data set includes the same information as the training data set for an additional ***(#####)*** genetic tools, except that the column called “Cell Type Assignments” is left blank.
-To complete this challenge, please submit cell type assignments as described in the Entry Details section.
+The test data set includes the same information as the training data set, except that the column called “Cell Type Assignments” is left blank.  **To complete part one of this challenge, please submit these cell type assignments as described in the Entry Details section.**

 **[⬆ back to top](#mapmysections)**

 ## Restricting analysis to targeted brain regions (typically VISp)

-Unless otherwise noted, the challenge focuses only on cell types in VISp, although a few bonus tools focused on basal ganglia and across the whole brain are provided.
+Unless otherwise noted, the challenge focuses only on cell types in primary visual cortex (VISp), although a few bonus tools focused on basal ganglia and across the whole brain are provided.
 A few resources are provided to help entrants restrict their analyses to specific brain regions (and which may also aid in completing the challenge!):

 * **Image registration to Allen Common Coordinate Framework (CCF)**:  All STPT image series are registered to the CCF, meaning that every X-Y-Z location in STPT images can be assigned an X-Y-Z location (“voxel”) in a standard anatomical reference space along with an associated brain region name.
 Similarly, MERFISH image series on the [Allen Brain Cell Atlas](https://portal.brain-map.org/atlases-and-data/bkp/abc-atlas) are also registered to the CCF, meaning each voxel also contains it’s cell type composition (from one mouse).
 More details on CCF registration and data access are available <ins>***TBD TBD TBD***</ins>.
 * **Known spatial localization of cell types**: The relationship between cell types and brain regions and cell types (including VISp) is described in detail in [Yao et al 2023](https://pmc.ncbi.nlm.nih.gov/articles/PMC10719114/).
 These relationships can also be explored interactively using [Annotation Comparison Explorer](https://sea-ad.shinyapps.io/ACEapp/) (“Mouse cell type classification” - “Spatial localization of brain cell types”).
 Finally, a table listing all cell types found in mouse VISp is provided <ins>***TBD TBD TBD***</ins>.